chaozzz/CodeVis/README.md

-It is an init readmed file
+It is an init readme file